tkhamez/neucore/README.md

 so make sure they can override each other's files, e. g. by putting them into each other's group (the app uses umask 0002 when writing files and directories).

-Then install the dependencies and build the back-end and front-end by executing:
+Then install the dependencies and build the backend and frontend by executing:
 `./install.sh` or `./install.sh prod`.

 ### Heroku